top of page

 An annual painting competition and exhibition is held in Southwell to celebrate Southwell's world-famous Bramley Seedling Apple.

-This year I decided to enter and did a watercolour from a photo taken at the fruit farm in Southwell.
+I decided to enter and did a watercolour from a photo taken at the fruit farm in Southwell.
 I also entered an acrylic that I did in Covid lockdown, which is based on the work of Rene Magritte, whose work often featured apples.

 I was delighted to win the acrylic prize.